BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/boilerplate/README.md

 11. `process.json` - defines pm2 process to be executed. (don't change this file unless required)

 12. `.apirc` - contains system-wide configuration to be used throughout the service.
+Should be copied to root folder when running locally.

 ## Packages